Invenio-Solutions/UDD/README.md

 # UDD

-This is the repository of Universal DevOps Dashboard.
+This is the repository of AI/ML enabled Universal DevOps Dashboard.